 How to do it: Set your fork down in between bites, for starters.
 Pause.
 Finish what’s in your mouth before going for the next bite.
 Engage in stimulating conversation if you’re eating with friends or family..
 Don’t aim to get full.
 Be satisfied.

 How you’ll benefit: It’s very likely that you’ll eat a lot less.
 In this way, eating slowly helps prevent overeating, which causes unnecessary weight gain and digestive stress.

 Eating on the run and devouring food without chewing very well can result in undigested food particles floating through the colon.
 These particles can trigger unpleasant symptoms like bloating, gas and indigestion.

-How to do it: Saliva is full of active enzymes that help break down food.
+How to do it: Chew your food thoroughly until it has a fine, pulplike texture.
+Some experts suggest chewing each bite 30 to 50 times.
+Saliva is full of active enzymes that help break down food.
 The longer food is exposed to saliva (through chewing), the easier it moves through your intestines.
-Chew your food thoroughly until it has a fine, pulplike texture.

 How you’ll benefit: Proper chewing kickstarts the digestive process and allows for better absorption of vitamins and nutrients.
 Good digestion is essential for overall health.

 4. Sip, don’t gulp.

 While it’s true that the digestive system needs hydration in order to process efficiently, drinking lots of water during meals can dilute your stomach acid, slowing down efficient digestion.